 The $\gamma$MB-like architecture of multiple continual learners (MCL) adopts $K$ identically structured neural networks $f_{\phi_i}( \cdot ), i=1,...,K$, corresponding to $K$ continual learners ${\rm{L}}_i, i=1,...,K$ with their own parameter spaces.
-We remove the dedicated output head of each learner, and feed the weighted sum of the previous layer's output into a shared output head $h_{\varphi}(\cdot)$ to make predictions, where the output weight of each learner $g_i, i=1,...,K$ is incrementally updated.
+We remove the dedicated output head of each learner, and feed the weighted sum of the previous layer's output into a shared output head $h_{\varphi}(\cdot)$ to make predictions, where the output weight of each learner $g_i, i=1,...,K$ is updated incrementally.
 Then, the final prediction becomes $p(\cdot) =h_{\varphi}(\sum_{i=1}^K g_{i} f_{\phi_i}( \cdot))$, where the optimizable MCL parameters $\theta_{\rm{MCL}}$ include $\bigcup_{i=1}^{K}\phi_i$, $\bigcup_{i=1}^{K}g_{i}$ and $\varphi$.
 The proposed MCL is applicable to a wide range of loss functions for continual learning.
-As a default implementation, here we focus on the regular synaptic regularization methods \cite{kirkpatrick2017overcoming,aljundi2018memory,zenke2017continual,chaudhry2018riemannian} defined in Eq.~\ref{eq:Regularization}.
-In order to coordinate the diversity of learners' expertise, we implement and modulate the proposed active forgetting in each learner.
+By default, here we focus on the synaptic regularization methods \cite{kirkpatrick2017overcoming,aljundi2018memory,zenke2017continual,chaudhry2018riemannian} as defined in Eq.~\eqref{eq:Regularization}.
+In order to coordinate the diversity of learners' expertise, we implement the proposed active forgetting in each learner.
 We further regularize differences in their predictive distributions, quantified by the widely-used Kullback Leibler (KL) divergence.
 Therefore, the loss function for the full version of our approach is defined as:

 \begin{small}

 \end{small}